cinoaran/4-desc/readme.md

 # Mern stack service application for business clients

-> Create full stack apps with React/Redux and Express.
-Run your client and server with a single command
+> Working on dashboard for a initial setup

 ## Quick Start